Stay in Touch

 Inside the Symphony is a double-acting structural roll membrane.
 Inside this membrane is a liquid.
 This liquid is pressurized by the gas on top of the liquid.
 As the gap from the upper membrane is larger than the one from the lower, the liquid moves in and out of the pressure chamber as the hull moves up and down.
 As the air volume decreases, the pressure increases.
 This increase gives a higher force on the membrane and drives the hull upwards once the pressure in the wave pushing on top of the device decreases.
 This causes the hull to start moving up.
 The air volume together with the membrane acts like a spring, which must be tuned well according to the mass.
 This is done by the size of the air volume, making the device resonate at the dominant wave frequency.
 Looking at the time series in the graph shown above one can see that the device moves at its full stroke, even on low waves.
 During this motion, the energy captured is calculated by the force of the wave times the stroke.
 In this way power can be converted even from low waves.

-The artist’s impression shows the possibility to share the grid infrastructure in coastal areas between offshore wind turbines and Symphony Wave Power, to make better use of the limited ocean space through MUS solutions (Multiple Use of Space).
-In addition to operational advantages and cost reduction, this limits further restriction of areas for fishery and other shipping.
+The artist’s impression shows the possibility to share the grid infrastructure in coastal areas between offshore wind turbines and Solar.
+SWP, makes better use of the limited ocean space through MUS solutions (Multiple Use of Space).
+In addition to operational advantages and cost reduction, this limit further restriction of areas for fishery and other shipping.

-In deeper water (+30 meters) a promising combination to share the infrastructure is possible, as indicated in the artist’s impression.
+A promising combination to share the infrastructure is possible, as indicated in the artist’s impression.
 In even deeper areas floating wind turbines can be co-located with underwater arrays of Symphony Wave Power devices.
-Also energy storage becomes more and more crucial.
-The production of this green hydrogen may play a crucial role for the energy transition in the next years.
+Also, energy storage becomes more and more crucial.
+Also the production of this green hydrogen may play a crucial role for the energy transition in the next years.
 Symphony will therefor develop a wave converter specifically suited to produce hydrogen at off-grid locations.

 Symphony Wave Power BV is planning to extend its product portfolio in the future.
 First with a larger Ocean Version, second with hydrogen production and storage units in order to increase stability of electricity delivery.

-Currently the protype is being tested.
-A 100kW version is designed for the North Sea with relative low waves and requires a water depth of 20 meters or more.
-Once the design is tested in the water, the technology will be extended to develop an Ocean version of 900kW.
+Currently the protype is undergoing tested.
+The North Sea version is designed for relatively low and short waves and requires a water depth of 20 meters or more.
+Later, the technology will be extended to develop an Ocean version.

 In our newslater we share news and more information about the technology